 Can you believe your baby is already almost one month old?
 By now you’ve probably mastered the nappy changes and are starting to get the hang of this whole parenting thing.
-If you still have a lot of questions, don't worry – it's completely normal – we're here to tell you what you can expect when your baby is 4-weeks-old.
+If you still have a lot of questions, don't worry – it's completely normal – we're here to tell you what you can expect when your baby in their fourth week.

 By the four-week mark, your baby will start growing one inch per month and gaining 140-200 grams a week.

 Their hearing is also fully developed after one month, which means they will begin to listen for the source of sounds and notice when you’re making loud noises around the room.
 With somewhat stronger neck muscles, they should start lifting their head briefly when they lie on their stomach and even turn it from side to side!
 You can encourage this with some tummy time.